 A Caring Community of Crafters

-Welcome to Christmas at Sea (CAS), SCI’s 122-year-old tradition of distributing handmade knit and crocheted gifts to mariners at Christmastime.
+Welcome to Christmas at Sea (CAS), SCI’s tradition of distributing handmade knit and crocheted gifts to mariners at Christmastime founded in 1898.
 We continue this crafting for a cause tradition as an expression of gratitude for all mariners do to make our modern way of life possible.
 Over 90% of everything we touch and feel comes to us over water.
 The men and women who make up the maritime industry embrace an atypical lifestyle, abounding with personal sacrifices.
 It’s a difficult lifestyle involving loneliness and isolation.
 It’s hard to be far away from family and friends for extended periods of time, especially during the holiday season.

 CAS volunteers cover the entirety of the United States and even beyond.
 Currently, there are over 1,000 individual crafters and another 165 groups participating in this year-round labor of love.
 Last year in Port Newark, SCI chaplains personally distributed 4,000 ditty bags between Thanksgiving and Epiphany.
 Another 7,000 gifts were reserved for mariners working our inland waterways delivered by river chaplains and volunteers under the auspices of SCI’s Ministry on the River.

 There are many ways to get involved in our Port Newark knitting project.
 For knitters and crocheters, we offer specially designed patterns complementing the safety gear worn onboard vessels.
 There are patterns for every skill set, from beginner to advanced.
 Our drawstring ditty bags, used for packing, are popular among volunteers who enjoy sewing.

 If knitting, crocheting, or sewing isn’t your thing, no worries.
 We have a role for you!